dvorster/learning-about-version-control/README.md

 by Devon Vorster

-Solving merge conflicts takes conscious effort, but I can do it!
+Solving merge conflicts takes conscious effort, but I can do it!”